ayumiohno/cbp/perceptron_results.md

 ## when combined with tage
 - when the abs(dot) > 2 * thres (confident), use perceptron predictor

+Outperformed over tage-only implementaion for FP, but I think this is coincidence.

 ### FP
 ```
 -------------------------------------DIRECT CONDITIONAL BRANCH PREDICTION MEASUREMENTS (Full Simulation i.e. Counts Not Reset When Warmup Ends)-------------------------------------